This homemade Creme de Cacao recipe is great for gift giving, but be sure to make an extra bottle of this chocolate liqueur for you!

 - Egg nog

-More DIY liqueurs
+More DIY Liqueurs

 While you’re making liqueurs consider these other additions to your DiY liqueur repertoire: